 Marriage and family therapists treat emotional and mental health issues and promote positive interaction within families.
 They work with family members, individually or in a group, to improve their communication and relational skills in an effort to prevent future crises.
 Employment opportunities exist for marriage and family therapists at community agencies, private practices, correctional institutions and residential facilities.

-The BLS states that the mean annual salary for marriage and family therapists in May of 2015 was $53,520.
-Therapists working for the state government earned the most at a mean annual salary of $73,110, while those working in individual and family services made a mean annual salary of $46,300 and outpatient care centers paid $50,220.
+The BLS states that the mean annual salary for marriage and family therapists in May of 2018 was $54.150.
+Therapists working for the state government earned the most at a mean annual salary of $69,080 while those working in religious organizations made a mean annual salary of $65,790 and general medical and surgical hospitals paid $64,900.

 A master's degree in counseling qualifies you for many different career paths, usually based on what specialty you choose while studying.
 Salary varies greatly depending on the type of counseling and where the counselor is employed,